Xarboule/dory/README.md

 ```
 Optionally, exit the shell and login again in order to unload the exported environment variables set by the various experiments.
 Subsequently, re-follow the document starting from section *Complication of the sofware stack*.

+## Known limitations
+* Since we use rmda_cm to handle the state of the QPs, we cannot easily change these states with ibv_modify().
+That can cause problems because Mu might change the state of a QP to change its permissions.
+The way Mu changes its permissions when changing a leader is quite straightforward : it changes the QP's access flag in an optimistic attempt, and if it fails (which might happen), it uses the slower but more robust method of change directly the QP's state.
+So this second method is node yet implemented here.
+(With rdma_cm, instead of change the QP's state, we would more likely delete it than (re)create it by calling rdma_create_qp id, while hoping that it's allowed)